SpaceTeam/RodosPlayground/HACKING.md

 enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.

-Developer mode is always set to on in CI workflows.
+Developer mode is always set to "ON" in CI workflows.

 ### Presets